-A strong immune system is not always about good genes or limiting exposure to bad bacteria, viruses, fungi or parasites which kids are exposed to on a daily basis, especially in daycare or during school season.
+A strong immune system is not always about good genes or limiting exposure to bad bacteria, viruses, fungi or parasites which kids are exposed to on a daily basis, especially in daycare or during the school season.

 The good news is, your child’s state of health is something you have a lot of control over.
-This involves administering natural immune system boosters for kids in order to boost their body defenses, speed up healing and generally help them achieve better wellness levels.
+This involves administering some natural immune system boosters for kids in order to boost their body defenses, speed up healing and generally help them achieve better wellness levels.

 Natural immune system boosters for kids are nothing out of the ordinary really.
 Most involve going “back to the basics”.

 Here is how you can achieve that.

 Sleep is vital to everyone’s health, especially children.
 It is during sleep that our bodies get to repair and rejuvenate, and this has a big impact on our immune system.

 Every individual requires different levels of rest.
 When it comes to children, it is absolutely important for them to get as much rest as possible.

 As a parent, you can tell when your child has not had enough sleep.
 When they stay up late, it interferes with their circadian rhythm.
 This is why you should make it a habit of getting them to bed early.